DirectoryLister/docs/App-Config-Reference.md

 ### `hidden_files`

-> Array of files that will be hidden from the listing.
-Supports glob patterns (e.g. `*.txt`, `schema.{yml,yaml}`, etc.).
+> Array of hidden file definitions.
+Will be merged with definitions in the file defined in the 'hidden_files_list' configuration option.
+Supports glob patterns (e.g. *.txt, file.{yml,yaml}, etc.).
->
-> By default this will look for a `.hidden` file in the app root directory.
-If found, each line of this file will be used as an ignore pattern.

 <dl>
     <dt><strong>Possible values</strong></dt>